Questions + Answers

-Can I have the left-over stone from my sink or cooktop cutout?
+Can I have the left-over stone from my kitchen sink or cooktop cutout?

-Knives can be used to cut on granite.
-Please keep in mind that granite will dull your knives and use of knives on granite can possibly dull your countertops as well.
+Knives can be used to cut on stone.
+Please keep in mind that stone will dull your knives and use of knives on granite or quartz can dull your countertops as well.
 It is always best to use a cutting board.

-Granite does not crack with ordinary use.
-Granite is most susceptible to cracks during fabrication, shipping and installation.
-Granite will not flex like laminate and solid surface tops.
+Granite and quartz do not crack with ordinary use.
+It is most susceptible to cracks during fabrication, shipping and installation.
+Granite and quartz will not flex like laminate and solid surface tops.
 Do not stand on or next to the sink, cooktop cutouts, or overhangs - as too much stress or weight applied to the stone may cause it to crack.

-Granite is one of the hardest stones available.
+Granite and quartz are some of the hardest stones available.
 It is extremely difficult to scratch, but it is not a diamond.

 Does granite stain?

-Granite will not chip under normal use, although a heavy object hitting a square countertop edge could chip out a small bit of granite.
+Granite and quartz will not chip under normal use, although a heavy object hitting a square countertop edge could chip out a small bit of granite/quartz.
 If this should occur, the chip can be filled.